Farmington Hills Drug Crimes Lawyer

 According to the Prison Policy Initiative, one of every five people are in prison or jail for drug crimes.
 To avoid become a statistic, you need to hire an experienced drug crimes attorney as soon as possible.
 Call Daniel D. Hajji, Attorney at Law now!

 Criminal defense is my calling, so I often find myself thinking about a client’s case during every moment of the day.
 I have nearly two decades of experience fighting for clients, and I have the skill and resources to craft a strong defense to combat your charges.

-To obtain the help of an experienced Oakland County drug crimes lawyer, call me today at (248) 599-0054.
-Consultation is completely confidential, free of charge, and has no obligation.
+To obtain the help of an experienced Oakland County drug crimes lawyer, contact me online or call me today at (248) 599-0054.
+Your consultation is completely confidential, free of charge, and has no obligation.

 How Michigan Classifies Drugs Charges